 Every trust is either revocable or irrevocable.
 If the grantor creates a revocable trust, the grantor may change or revoke the trust at any time.
 If the grantor creates an irrevocable trust, it cannot be changed or revoked for any reason.

-Using a trust in an estate plan has a number of benefits, including addressing the unique circumstances of the grantor who creates the trust.
+Using a trust in an estate plan has a number of benefits, including addressing the unique circumstances of the grantor.
 Advantages of including a trust in your estate plan include:

 Asset protection is one of the significant benefits of a trust, both during and after the grantor’s lifetime.
 If beneficiaries receive property and assets in a Will, they immediately get full control of all the assets.
 In contrast, a trustee can be directed to distribute assets over time and only for certain purposes, to protect the assets from being squandered or misused by the beneficiaries.